mragusa/infoblox-python/README.md

 ```

-[!NOTE]
+> [!NOTE]
+> TODO
--[ ] Update script to allow full path to import file
+- [ ] Update script to allow full path to import file
--[ ] Convert hyphenes to dashes automatically in filename
+- [ ] Convert hyphenes to dashes automatically in filename

-[!IMPORTANT]
+> [!IMPORTANT]
-csvimports via api do not allow the - symbol in filenames.
+> csvimports via api do not allow the - symbol in filenames.
 Concert all hyphens to dashes prior to import
-the filename specified on the CLI is only for naming the file in the GUI to better track what files are actively being imported by the CSV Task Manager
+> the filename specified on the CLI is only for naming the file in the GUI to better track what files are actively being imported by the CSV Task Manager
 ```
  % ./ibx-csvimport.py --help
 usage: Infoblox CSV Custom Import [-h] [-u USER] [-p PASSWORD] [-v] [-f FILE] [-a {INSERT,UPDATE,REPLACE,DELETE,CUSTOM}] gmhostname